 Locally grown flowers from York, PA

-At Solstice Blooms Flower Farm, we grow a wide variety of specialty cut flowers pesticide-free.
+At Solstice Blooms Flower Farm, we grow a variety of seasonal, specialty cut flowers pesticide-free.
 Our mission is to spread the love and joy of flowers to our community through ethical and sustainable practices.

 A La Carte Weddings